ekleinod/abook2vcf/README.md

 abook2vcf
 =========

-Convert addresses from thunderbird's abook.mab to vcf in order to import addresses e.g. in android.
+Convert addresses from thunderbird's abook.mab to vcard (vcf) file(s) in order to import addresses e.g. in android.